The Alexandrian

 You’ll see a lot of people trying to implement, say, Trollskull Manor from Dragon Heist in the system and getting stuck.

 Which is too bad, because there’s something almost brilliant about the Bastion system.
-And I do think that, thanks to their automatic acquisition, that we’ll see a lot of groups using strongholds for the first time since the ‘80s (which is the last time they were still a core part of the D&D rules).
+And I do think that, thanks to their automatic acquisition, we’ll see a lot of groups, possibly even a majority of groups, using strongholds, something which hasn’t been true since the ‘80s (which, not coincidentally, is the last time they were a core part of the D&D rules).

 In truth, I hope to be proven wrong here.
 I think it would be marvelous for Bastions to burst out of their bubble.

-For that to happen, though, someone will need to find the thing that strongholds in D&D have always lacked: A clearly understood structure and vision of play.
+For that to happen, though, someone will need to find the thing that strongholds in D&D have always struggled to find: A clearly understood structure and vision of play.

 1. Greekgeek says: